UBC-LA-Hackathon/student-dashboard/README.md

 Sign up for the hackathon [here](https://events.ctlt.ubc.ca/events/2020-spring-learning-analytics-hackathon/) if you haven't already.

-See you all on the March 13/14!
+See you all on March 13/14!

 ------